makersacademy/takeaway-challenge/README.md

 ```
 used the above in order to stub user input\
 used the above in order to implement the text message functionality

+## Functionality yet to be added
+Checking if each user input is given correctly (i.e, someone can order the 99th item on the menu currently, which would just give a blank, and then eventually a error).
+Was going to add functionality to remove items from the order, but code ended up quite long and not very readable, so instead made function to cancel.